FrankYJY/remake-video-project/README.md

 ## Project Overview

-Using video to generate Panorama and object seperately
+Using video to split background and objects and generate Panorama and achieve all kinds of Applications.

 ## Result